Why Proper Drainage Planning Is Critical During Excavation in Oahu

 Common Drainage Mistakes Seen During Excavation

-One of the most frequent mistakes we have seen is assuming surface grading alone will handle water.
+One of the most common mistakes excavation services see is assuming surface grading alone will handle water.
 While grading helps, it does nothing for subsurface saturation.
 Water trapped below grade exerts pressure that can crack concrete, shift footings, and loosen post bases.

 Another common error is skipping drainage because the site looks dry at the time of excavation.
 Dry conditions are misleading.
 Many areas of Oʻahu drain slowly and only reveal issues during prolonged rain.